OpenPanzerProject/OP-Sound/README.md

   * [Bare boards at OSH Park](https://oshpark.com/shared_projects/6f5U9GD4)

 ## Loading Firmware
-If you don't need to make changes to the firmware, the easiest way to load the latest code onto your Teensy is to use the OP Config program [available here](http://openpanzer.org/downloads).
-After installation, go to the Firmware tab, select "Sound Card" from the firmware drop down, click the "Get Latest Release" button, and then click the Flash button.
+If you don't need to make changes to the firmware, the easiest way to load the latest code onto your Teensy is to use the [OP Config program](http://openpanzer.org/downloads) (for those using the TCB), or the [INI Creator Utility](http://openpanzer.org/downloads#sound) (for those using the sound card in RC mode).
+In either case, after installation of one of those Windows programs connect your sound card to the computer via USB, go to the Firmware tab, click the "Get Latest Release" button, and then Flash the firmware to the sound card.

 ## Compiling Firmware
 If you want to modify the firmware yourself it can be compiled in the Arduino IDE using the [Teensyduino Add-On](https://www.pjrc.com/teensy/td_download.html).
 After installing the add-on, open the sketch in the Arduino IDE and under the Tools menu select Board - "Teensy 3.2/3.1".